ColinKennedy/rez_developer_packages/rez_sphinx/documentation/view_command.rst

 and then you call ``rez_sphinx view publish-url``, the command will output

 ``https://SomeUserOrOrganization.github.io/your_package_name_here``.

-TODO add unittest ensuring the command works + that it gives resolved URLs back.

 This command is mostly just for debugging to make sure your package publishes to where you expect.